spazznolo/spazznolo.github.io/_posts/2022-04-10-post-regulation-1.md

 </div>
 </p>
 <p>
 A team's performance in regulation has very little relation to its performance in overtime.
-In fact, whether a team is at home or not has magnitudes greater effect (about 20x!) as the xGF% in regulation time.
+In fact, whether a team is at home or not has magnitudes greater effect (about 20x!) as the xG% in regulation time.
 </p>
 <p>
 <div style="text-align: center">